Ylona Garcia: 2021–present: 88rising, international endeavor

 with her 20-minute spotlight in the Head in the Clouds Music Festival 2021 stage.

 In January 2022, Garcia released her new single "Entertain Me", released in partnership with the tactical shooter game VALORANT.
-The song was used in the game's trailer for its new Agent, Neon.
+The song was used in the game's trailer for its new Agent, Neon, a Manila native who also appears in the music video (and in the cinematic trailer for the agent released by Riot Games).
 On the 25th, Ylona disclosed that she has since relocated to Los Angeles, California, in the US and will stay in the country for good to further pursue her career in music.

-In August 2022, Ylona became the first Filipino to be featured on the pages of American fashion magazine V for its Fall 2022 edition.
+In August 2022, Garcia became the first Filipino to be featured on the pages of American fashion magazine V for its Fall 2022 edition.
 On Instagram, V referred to Ylona as "the new global voice leading R&B Pop."

+In August 2024, Garcia joined gaming and lifestyle brand 100 Thieves as a content creator.

+In June 2025, Gavin Martinez of The Philippine Daily Inquirer said that Garcia "has long been more than just a pop star", describing her as a "style icon" and "voice of her generation".

 Other ventures

 Ambassadorship

-On June 2017, Ylona was part of the new set of endorsers by T&J Salon Proffesionals.
-On December 2017, Ylona was introduce as the brand ambassador of Café Amazon in the Philippines.
+In June 2017, Ylona was part of the new set of endorsers by T&J Salon Professionals.
+In December 2017, Ylona was introduce as the brand ambassador of Café Amazon in the Philippines.

-On September 2019, Pond's Philippines launched a community of women that encourages fellow women to face their hesitations and see what happens.
+In September 2019, Pond's Philippines launched a community of women that encourages fellow women to face their hesitations and see what happens.
 The campaign aims to provide women with a platform to share inspiring stories on how they overcame their hesitations to become the best version of themselves, headed by Ylona, Kathryn Bernardo, Heart Evangelista, Nadine Lustre, and Gabbi Garcia.